Feature Descriptions

 Global Navigation Satellite System refers to any satellite constellation that provides positioning, navigation, and timing services.
 There are four systems that provide global coverage: GPS, GLONASS, Galileo, and BeiDou.

 Some radios only support one of the systems, some support multiple.
-We mark this feature if the radio supports one or more GNSS.
+I mark this feature if the radio supports one or more GNSS.

 Bluetooth

-If a radio supports bluetooth, we describe what you can do with it, and what limitations there are.
-Example bluetooth capabilities include: PTT switches, headsets, programming, and KISS TNC.
+If a radio supports Bluetooth, describe what you can do with it, and what limitations there are.
+Example Bluetooth capabilities include: PTT switches, headsets, programming, and KISS TNC.

 D-STAR